ReCAPTCHA: Interface

 In one of the variants of CAPTCHA challenges, images are not incrementally highlighted, but fade out when clicked, and replaced with a new image fading in, resembling whack-a-mole.

 Criticism has been aimed at the long duration taken for the images to fade out and in.

+Requiring Google Play Services

+Google has tied the use of its reCAPTCHA system to its Google Play Services system, which prevents reCAPTCHA from working on DeGoogled Android systems.

 Derivative projects

 reCAPTCHA also created the Mailhide project, which protects email addresses on web pages from being harvested by spammers.
 By default, the email address was converted into a format that did not allow a crawler to see the full email address; for example, "mailme@example.com" would have been converted to "mai...@example.com".
 The visitor would then click on the "..." and solve the CAPTCHA to obtain the full email address.
 One could also edit the pop-up code so that none of the addresses were visible.
 Mailhide was discontinued in 2018 because it relied on reCAPTCHA v1.